New Student Employee Checklist

 - Supervisor Meeting - Talk with your supervisor about your job description and performance expectations.

 - Compliance Training - Begin your compliance training.
+Training requirements may be found in UTLearn or in the Compliance Training System, depending on the requirement.
 This training must be completed within your first 30 days of employment.
 For alternate methods of taking the training, call the compliance training coordinator at 512-232-7842.

 - Read and acknowledge the Compliance and Ethics Guide [PDF].
 After reviewing all sections of the Guide, advance to the Acknowledgment Page where you will record your agreement to act in accordance with UT Austin’s requirements for ethical conduct.